angelov/storgman/readme.md

 * The configuration files can be cleaned from some unnecessary stuff
 * Provide option to store the static files (like members' photos) on AWS (or something similar)

-I also plan to upgrade this application to use Laravel 5 Framework (scheduled to be released in late november/early december) before releasing the first version.
+I also plan to upgrade this application to use Laravel 5 Framework (scheduled to be released in late ~~november/early december~~ late january) before releasing the first version.

 ##### Version 2